Finishing up this month’s Injury of the Month on Exercises for Frozen Shoulder was eye-opening for me.

 I always have explained this to my clients and everyone that has attended my Exercise Rehabilitation of the Shoulder course: frozen shoulder exercises should be performed in pain-free ranges of motion.

-I have been teaching this but it is nice now to have evidence that backs up what I say and do.
+I have been teaching this, but it is nice to have evidence that backs up what I say and do.

 #2 – Scapular Exercises for Frozen Shoulder